Write a recursive method named

-- Do not call any string member functions or string library functions that traverse or search the entire string.
+- Do not call any string member methods or string library methods that traverse or search the entire string.

-(The point of this problem is to solve it recursively; do not use a library function to get around recursion.)
+(The point of this problem is to solve it recursively; do not use a library method to get around recursion.)

 - Do not use any auxiliary data structures like

 You can declare as many primitive variables like

 - You are allowed to define other "helper" methods if you like; they are subject to these same constraints.